nuitrcs/databases_workshop/sql/createdesign.md

 * The order of the rows or columns does not matter.
 * One value per "cell" in a table (each column in a row)

-There is also second and third normal forms that specify additional conditions on how data should be organized.
-See more here: https://www.1keydata.com/database-normalization/
+There is also second and third normal forms (and more after that) that specify additional conditions on how data should be organized.
+The resources at the end of the page link to more information.